EFT strings and dualities in 4d $\mathcal{N}=1$: M-theory compactifications

 In the following, we explain in more detail each of this limits (referring to Appendix \ref{app-Joyce} for more details on the fibration structure of Joyce manifolds).
 Note that when writing fibration structures $\mathcal{F}_n^{{(a)}}\hookrightarrow X\to\mathcal{B}_{m}^{{(b)}}$, the gray superindices indicate the scaling of the characteristic length of fiber/base with the EFT string flow parameter $\sigma$.
 In other words, $\mathcal{F}_n^{{(a)}}$ means that its volume grows as $V_{\mathcal{F}}^{1/n}\sim \sigma^a$, while $\mathcal{B}_{m}^{{(b)}}$ that $V_{\mathcal{B}}^{1/m}\sim \sigma^b$.

-\begin{enumerate} \item[\textbf{1.}] In this first limit a single saxion $s^i$ is sent to infinity (i.e., $s^i\sim e^i\sigma$ with $\sigma\rightarrow \infty$).
+Unlike in the 4d $\mathcal{N}=1$ dualities arising the previous string theory CY compactifications, much less is known for M-theory on $G_2$ manifolds.
+Our logic here is to use the scaling of the different light towers to infer its microscopical nature, and with this, the interpretation of the dual description.
+This is not a rigorous proof of such dualities, but rather serves as an \emph{informed guess} about such uncharted limits that can provide interesting targets for future research. \begin{enumerate} \item[\textbf{1.}] In this first limit a single saxion $s^i$ is sent to infinity (i.e., $s^i\sim e^i\sigma$ with $\sigma\rightarrow \infty$).
 Inverting \eqref{eq: table IJK}, we can compute the scaling of the volumes in terms of the scaling of the saxions, obtaining that the length of the associated 3-cycle (i.e. that with volume given by $R_{a_I}R_{a_J}R_{a_K}$) grows as $\sigma^{1/3}$.
 Analogously, the dual 4-cycle shrinks with length scale going as $\sigma^{-1/6}$.
 This way, the Joyce manifold adopts an a.c. fibration (see Appendix \ref{app-Joyce}),

 with the growing base given by $\mathbb{T}^3/\Gamma$, with $\Gamma$ inherited from \eqref{e.group 1st BULK} and acting only on the $\mathbb{T}^3$ directions, and generic fiber $\mathcal{F}_4\simeq\mathbb{T}^4/\Gamma_0$, with $\Gamma_0$ the normal subgroup of $\Gamma$ leaving the base invariant.
 One can check that indeed this corresponds to $\mathbb{Z}_2\simeq \langle\alpha\rangle,\,\langle\beta\rangle$ and $\langle\gamma\rangle$, respectively for $s^1$, $s^2$ and $s^3$, while for the rest of saxion limits $\Gamma_0=\{0\}$.
 The generic fibers will correspond to singular K3$\simeq\mathbb{T}^4/\mathbb{Z}_2$ (which can later be resolved) for $i=1,2,3$ and $\mathbb{T}^4$ for $i=4,5,6,7$.
 Wrapped along these shrinking 4-cycles we can have M5 branes becoming light, resulting in the BPS elementary EFT strings, respectively dual to heterotic (with gauge group depending on the actual K3 geometry) or Type IIB fundamental strings, see \cite{Lee:2019wij}.
 These emergent string limits, where the leading tower and species scale are both given by the string scale, are accompanied by partial decompactification of the $\mathbb{T}^3/\Gamma$ base to $d=7$, with the associated KK modes becoming light at the same rate as $m_{\rm osc}\equiv m_{\rm str}$.
 For the asymptotic regime in which this $m_{\rm str}$ sets the species scale, the perturbative duality frame is better described by \textbf{weakly coupled, large volume heterotic/type IIB string theory on a dual Calabi-Yau $Y_6'$}, similar as in the M-theory/heterotic case in Section \ref{ss.het 2sec}.
 Since the $m_{{\rm KK},\mathbb{T}^3/\Gamma}$ tower lays at the scale of $\Lambda_{\rm QG}$, we expect such $Y_6'$ to have a limit with a $\mathbb{T}^3/\Gamma$ factor, with the volume of the additional cycles not controlled by the $\{s^i\}_{i=1}^7$ saxions.